biscotty666/Obsidian-Exercise-Dashboard/README.md

-# A demonstration of Obsidian Canvas and Dataview
+# A Demonstration of Obsidian Canvas and Dataview

 ## Description